What is penile cancer?

 - Radiation therapy is used in conjunction with chemotherapy to reduce tumor size prior to surgery, or to help reduce symptoms

-Prior to undergoing radiation treatment, Dr. Richard Garza will discuss the type of cancer that the patient has, how radiation therapy works, expected side effects and outcomes.
+Prior to undergoing radiation treatment, the Radiation Oncologist will discuss the type of cancer that the patient has, how radiation therapy works, expected side effects and outcomes.
 EBRT treatments for penile cancer are delivered 5 days a week Monday to Friday for a prescribed number of weeks.
 Our radiation therapists make sure to protect the groin while radiation is being delivered.

 Patients may experience side effects during and after treatment.
 These vary depending on the type of penile cancer, its location, whether it is localized or has metastasized.
 These side effects include: